We offer the legal and commercial solutions to retailers and brand owners whether you are an established businesses or just starting out.

 We combine our expertise of intellectual property, brand and merchandising law with a thorough understanding of commercial contracts, employment issues and data protection laws.
 We are also able to advise when things go wrong and offer mediation and dispute resolution solutions.

-- Legal issues around fund raising for new platforms and investment into e-commerce
+- Sort out the legal issues around fund raising for new platforms and investment into e-commerce

 - Avoiding breaching regulatory requirements such as the regulations relating to e-commerce and data protection law;